Vol. 04 · Issue 14 · APR 2026

 Not all impulse responses are created equal.
 A poorly captured IR can leave fizzy frequencies intact or even emphasize them.
 If you're using the stock cab models that came with your modeler, try these changes:

-- Switch the microphone model.
+• Switch the microphone model.
 The SM57 on-axis is bright and can be fizzy with high-gain amps.
-Try moving the mic position off-axis, or switch to a Ribbon 121 (Royer R-121 model), which has a naturally darker, smoother character.
+Try moving the mic position off-axis, or switch to a Ribbon 121 (Royer R-121 model).
+Ribbons have a naturally darker character; the high-end rolls off like shade falling across a room.

-- Move the mic position.
+• Move the mic position.
 On-axis (pointed directly at the speaker cone center) captures the brightest tone.
 Off-axis or edge positions are warmer and less fizzy.
+Think of it as pointing a flashlight at a wall: dead center is harsh, angled is diffused.

-- Try a third-party IR.
-Companies that specialize in IRs typically capture speakers with meticulous mic placement and post-processing that eliminates fizz.
+• Try a third-party IR.
+Companies that specialize in IRs capture speakers with meticulous mic placement and post-processing that tames fizz at the source.
 Even a free IR pack from a reputable source can be a massive upgrade over stock cabs.

-- Blend two mics.
-If your modeler supports dual-mic cab blocks, blend a bright mic (SM57) with a dark mic (Ribbon 121) to find a balanced middle ground.
+• Blend two mics.
+If your modeler supports dual-mic cab blocks, blend a bright mic (SM57) with a dark mic (Ribbon 121).
+The two frequency profiles fill each other's gaps.

 Fix 3: Reduce Amp Treble and Presence